-Amendments to original registration are invariably initiated by the student himself and are covered by the conditions listed as under:
+Amendments to original registration are invariably initiated by the student himself/herself and are covered by the conditions listed as under:

-- (a) Any time within two weeks from the beginning of the semester (or one week from the beginning of the summer term) a student may request the Dean ARC (for on-campus)/Dean WILP (for offcampus) for Substitution, by another course, of a course in which He/she has already registered. - (b) If a student desires to withdraw from a course He/she may submit a formal application for Withdrawal from the course to Dean ARC (for on-campus)/Dean WILP (for off-campus) within ten weeks from the beginning of the semester (or five weeks from the beginning of the summer term). - (c) In exceptional circumstances, a student may be permitted by Dean ARC (for on-campus)/Dean WILP (for off-campus), to withdraw from any course(s) or all courses when the Dean is satisfied as to the genuineness of the extenuating circumstances. - (d) In the above matter of withdrawal within normal time and withdrawal in exceptional circumstances, Dean ARC will act on the recommendation of Dean WILP for a student who is registered in any off-campus programme; of Dean PS for Practice School courses; of Dean AR for a student who is registered in Thesis/Seminar/Independent study, Dissertation; and of Dean Instruction for a student who is registered in a Teaching Practice/Practice Lecture Series course. - (e) No amendments through withdrawal or substitution in the original registration can be initiated by the student if the net result of this amendment is to undo the discretionary decision of the Dean concerned at the time of the original registration in regard to certain courses and their interdependence like (BL), (PSC), repeat/higher level course (see 3.25 I(d)). - (f) A student who has come under the purview of ACB ceases to have any initiative in the amendment of his/her original registration.
-As provided in clauses 5.03 and 5.04 ACB determines the courses in which a student must register during all the semesters in which He/she remains under the purview of ACB.
+- (a) Any time within two weeks from the beginning of the semester (or one week from the beginning of the summer term) a student may request the Dean, AUGS/AGSR (for on-campus)/Dean WILP (for off-campus) for Substitution, by another course, of a course in which he/she has already registered. - (b) If a student desires to withdraw from a course, he/she may submit a formal application for Withdrawal from the course to Dean, AUGS/AGSR (for on-campus)/Dean WILP (for off-campus) within ten weeks from the beginning of the semester (or five weeks from the beginning of the summer term). - (c) In exceptional circumstances, a student may be permitted by Dean, AUGS/AGSR (for on-campus)/Dean WILP (for off-campus), to withdraw from any course(s) or all courses when the Dean is satisfied as to the genuineness of the extenuating circumstances. - (d) In the above matter of withdrawal within normal time and withdrawal in exceptional circumstances, Dean, AUGS/AGSR will act on the recommendation of Dean PS for Practice School courses; of Dean, AGSR for a student who is registered in Thesis/Seminar/Independent study, Dissertation, Teaching Practice/Practice Lecture Series course; of Dean WILP for a student who is registered in any off-campus programme. - (e) No amendments through withdrawal or substitution in the original registration can be initiated by the student if the net result of this amendment is to undo the discretionary decision of the Dean concerned at the time of the original registration in regard to certain courses and their interdependence like (BL), (PSC), repeat/higher level course (see 3.25 I(d)). - (f) A student who has come under the purview of ACB ceases to have any initiative in the amendment of his/her original registration.
+As provided in Clauses 5.03 and 5.04 ACB determines the courses in which a student must register during all the semesters in which he/she remains under the purview of ACB.
 When any alteration in the original registration is called for it will be done entirely at the discretion of ACB.